Hurricane Irma did more than

 Vizcaya fared even worse:

 Over the weekend, roof tiles were ripped off, the back lawn was doused in wet mud, and the museum’s café and basement were flooded despite being equipped with heavy hurricane doors and glass.
 Even the museum’s renowned tea house lost its wooden trellis roof.
-“Thankfully, plans were already underway for a full restoration,” the tweet reads.
+“Thankfully, plans were already underway for a full restoration,” the tweet reads.6.
+Lolita the orca:

 This past weekend, as Hurricane Irma battered Florida from coast to coast, hundreds of thousands of South Floridians boarded up their windows and fled to shelters, desperate to escape massive flooding and falling debris.
 But amid the chaos, one Miami native was left a victim to the elements: Miami Seaquarium's 21-foot-long blackfish, Lolita the orca.